trenki2/trenki2.github.io/_posts/2017-06-04-trading-with-zorro.md

 Zorro decided to go short in my long only strategy.

 Zorro is the most broken software that I ever used, I regret that I bought the sponsored edition.
-I intend to replace Zorro with my own software.
+I replaced it with my own software called ArgonTrader.
+You can get it [here](https://www.fiverr.com/trenki2/provide-an-algorithmic-stock-trading-framework-and-strategies).

 ## The Strategy